harfangk/harfangk.github.io/_drafts/2017-04-24-how-to-find-full-function-name-in-elixir.md

 ---
 layout: post
-ref: my-favorite-ruby-rogues-episodes-personal-growth
+ref: how-to-find-full-function-name-in-elixir
-date: 2017-02-25 00:00:00 +0900
+date: 2017-04-24 00:00:00 +0900
 title: How to Find Full Function Name in Elixir
 lang: en
 ---

+Sometimes you want to know the full name of an imported function, including the name of the module it is defined in.

-Passing the captured function name to `IO.inspect/1` will reveal its full function name including its module name.
+Passing the captured function name to `IO.inspect/1` will reveal its full name.

 Another way is to rummage through `__ENV__.functions` which lists all the modules and functions loaded into your compile time environment.
 Information about `__ENV__` can be found [here](https://hexdocs.pm/elixir/Macro.Env.html).